jippi/masto-guide/docs/guide/use-your-own-domain.md

     # If you want limit the accounts from @__ALIAS_DOMAIN__, add them individually
     # in the list below like this.
     #
-    # NOTE: The value need to be url encoded like this
+    # NOTE: The value needs to be URL encoded like this
     #
     #      replace : with %3A
     #      replace @ with %40